sergey12malyshev/RF_HACK/readme.md

 *VS Code* file Pac-ManGame.code-workspace

 ## Build

+The build can be started via VSCode Tasks

 To make the release project run **makeProject.bat** (OR *make -j* cmd command)

 To make the debug project run **makeProjectDebug.bat** (OR *make -j1 debug* cmd command)